 Memoir Writing Workshop

-Our Saturday workshops are conducted in a spirit of fun, by people who find joy in creative endeavour.
+Our workshops are conducted in a spirit of fun, by people who find joy in creative endeavour.
 This will be a safe space for like-minded people to practise their creativity.
-All comment will be – according to our motto – honest but kind.
+Comment and feedback will be – according to our motto – honest but kind.

 - A writing prompt